The UK’s stockpiling lockdown preparations

 |Silent (Born 1928-1945)||49.27%||£22.23|

-It’s understandable that consumers are worried during these times of uncertainty.
+It’s understandable that consumers were worried during these times of uncertainty.
 Despite how the shelves may look at your local shop, there is plenty of stock available, but stores are struggling to keep up with the rate at which products are being bought.
 If at all possible, consumers should avoid stockpiling and only buy what they need, leaving resources for those who are unable to frequently visit the shops.

 This has also led to increased food being thrown away and wasted as people are struggling to get through the volume they have bought.
 To help with this problem, supermarkets are now cracking down and enforcing a limit on the number of specific items that people can buy.
 Before heading to the shops, it’s worth checking each supermarket’s rules so that you’re prepared.”